-All leave granted under this section shall require prior approval of the Human Resources Division.
+All leave granted under this section shall require prior approval of the Director of Labor Relations and Employment Law or his/her designee.
 Requests for release time for the purpose of attending Union conventions must be made at least seven (7) calendar days in advance of such convention.